Photos by Tyler Franz

 he/him/his

 Taylor has found writing and other creative work to be a trusted tool for processing years of winding paths amongst rural Ohio, cities in Bolivia, Yosemite National Park, Delaware, Puerto Rico, and Cascadia.
 Before those places led him to the world of specialty coffee, he and his now-wife, Jessi, came to love Northwest Michigan as they worked at the Au Sable Institute of Environmental Studies.
-This itself followed a farmer training program outside of Fairbanks, Alaska, which instilled a deep appreciation for Northern climate small-scale farm resiliency.
-After working as a roaster and in quality control for Seattle's Victrola Coffee and Higher Grounds Trading Company in Traverse City, he's now thankful to be settling into a small farmhouse on two and a half acres just east of Bellaire, with his wife and son, Arlo.
-He's excited to live and grow well, commute sporadically by bicycle and contribute to the unique and intersectional work of Crosshatch. taylor@crosshatch.org
+This followed a farmer training program outside of Fairbanks, Alaska, which instilled a deep appreciation for Northern climate small-scale farm resiliency.
+After working as a roaster and in quality control for Seattle's Victrola Coffee and Higher Grounds Trading Company in Traverse City, he's now thankful to be settling into a small farmhouse on two and a half acres just east of Bellaire with his wife and kids, Arlo and Ada.
+He's excited to live and grow well, commute sporadically by bicycle, and contribute to Crosshatch’s unique and intersectional work.